MediaMath/screenshooter/README.md

 Screenshooter allows one to obtain a difference between a current UI layout and a previous UI layout via screenshots.

 Screenshooter contains a wrapper on Selenium Webdriver that will help automate the testing of various situations while taking a screenshot of various portions of the UI.
 Once screenshooter has obtained all the screenshots from the tests a method may be called to compare them against previous versions of that same UI.
 If there is a difference the updated image is saved along with the difference / change.
-The previous versions are stored via some other system i.e. on the local filesystem, or something like Amazon S3.
+The previous versions are stored via some other system e.g. on the local filesystem, or something like Amazon S3.

 ##Setup